 These exclusive aeronautic services are highlighted in no particular order below;

-The list of services that FBOs offer is inexhaustible and they also provide a number of rudimental auxiliary services as well.
-These services are primarily for airline pilots, the cabin crew, flight attendants and also passengers.
-Some of these services as highlighted before include the provision of lodging, feeding and convenience.
+The list of services that FBOs offer is inexhaustible.
+They also provide a number of rudimental auxiliary services as well.
+These services are primarily for airline pilots, cabin crew, flight attendants, and also passengers.
+Some of these services as highlighted before including the provision of lodging, feeding, and convenience.

 Fixed Base Operators also provide services such as; waiting areas for passengers in transit and also telecommunication facilities like WiFi access and phone call services.

-These “Courtesy Cars” as they are fondly called in the U.S enable flight crew members to take short trips right from the airport and into town.
+These “Courtesy Cars” enable flight crew members to take short trips right from the airport and into town.
 The vehicles may be driven by the cabin crew members or a designated driver provided by the FBO.
-Apart from this, some FBOs are known to provide other ground transport services like shuttle, taxi and even stretch limousine services.
+Apart from this, some FBOs also provide other ground transport services like shuttle, taxi, and even stretch limousine services.

 FBOs operating within the airport premises may either construct buildings on the approval of the airport or lease already constructed buildings to meet the purpose of the aeronautic services.

-The type of buildings used by the FBOs would be completely dependent on the type of service specification they intend providing.
+The type of buildings used by the FBOs would be completely dependent on the type of service specification they intend to provide.
 However, there are some key buildings worth mentioning.
 These FBO buildings are important for several purposes and they include;

-Building for transient and tie-down parking: FBOS that provide aircraft parking and storage services would require an all weather protective building and similar facilities that can be used for such services.
+FBOs that provide aircraft parking and storage services would require an all-weather protective building and similar facilities that can be used for such services.
 Private aircraft owners and small corporate airlines would require such parking facilities for their aircraft and FBOs can be on-hand to provide this service.

-Airplane T-hangars: Another building used by FBOs for the purpose of parking and storing aircrafts is the T-hangar.
-Maintenance and servicing can be done in such hangars and aircrafts can also be refueled and prepared for their next flight.
+Another building used by FBOs for the purpose of parking and storing aircraft is the T-hangar.
+Maintenance and servicing can be done in such hangars.
+Aircraft can also be refueled and prepared for their next flight.

-Passenger Waiting Area Facility: Passengers on transit would need a comfortable lounge where they can relax while waiting for a connecting flight.
+Passengers on transit would need a comfortable lounge where they can relax while waiting for a connecting flight.
 This is one other facility that FBOs tend to have at medium to high traffic airports.
-The passenger waiting area facility will be equipped with internet connection (WiFi access), a restaurant, lodging and adequate rest rooms.
+The passenger waiting area facility has an internet connection (WiFi access), a restaurant, lodging, and adequate restrooms.

-General Facility: A general facility can be used by FBO for a number of reasons.
-It can serve as an administrative office, meeting room and also be used for the sale of in-flight items.
-In addition, this facility can be used for pilot training and flight school classes.
+FBO can use a general facility for a number of reasons.
+The general facility can serve as an administrative office or a meeting room.
+It can also be used for the sale of in-flight items, in addition, this facility can be used for pilot training and flight school classes.
 It may also house virtual reality flight simulation equipment and other similar facilities for pilot training.

 Other buildings that FBOs could require at an airport include an aviation fuel dump and aircraft refueling area.
 Those FBOs that provide sightseeing and aerial photography services could require a separate mini-hangar and repair shop for their small aircraft.
 This building could also double as a waiting room for those sightseers and tourists looking to book a flight and also to ratify their flight schedule.

-FBOs that carter for emergency medical flights may require an exclusive facility that would serve as a hangar, maintenance/servicing and fueling area.
-This facility would also be connected to a dedicated runway that allows the emergency services aircraft to take off quickly and land without any interruptions.
+FBOs that carter for emergency medical flights may require an exclusive facility.
+This facility would serve as a hangar, maintenance/servicing and fueling area.
+It would also have a connection to a dedicated runway that allows the emergency services aircraft to take off quickly and land without any interruptions.

 This facility would also provide an emergency clinic to treat patients before they are either flown out or driven to more sophisticated hospitals in town.
 The layout of this facility would grant ambulances and EMT services ready access to the emergency service aircraft.
 The EMTs and ambulances would also be able to exit the airport in the quickest possible time in order to rapidly get the patient(s) to where they can get proper medical care.

-The huge business, financial and economic costs makes it absolutely pertinent for FBOs to have their required building structures available in the shortest possible time period.
+The huge business, financial and economic costs make it absolutely pertinent for FBOs to have their required building structures available in the shortest possible time period.
 This is where Rapidset Buildings comes in.

-Rapidset Buildings is a company that designs, engineers, details and ships prefabricated steel buildings to FBO building sites in the shortest possible time.
-In addition to this, Rapidset Buildings will assemble the steel buildings on the building site saving the FBO the cost of hiring steel building construction experts.
+Rapidset Buildings is a company that designs, engineers, details, and ships prefabricated steel buildings to FBO building sites in the shortest possible time.
+In addition to this, Rapidset Buildings will assemble the steel buildings on the building site; therefore, saving the FBO the cost of hiring steel building construction experts.

 Founded by three professionals in the prefabricated steel building industry, Rapidset Buildings is fully knowledgeable of the needs of FBOs in the 21st century.
-Rapidset Buildings specialise in prefabricated hangars, warehouse and industrial steel buildings.
+Rapidset Buildings specializes in prefabricated hangars, warehouses, and industrial steel buildings.
 All prefabricated steel buildings can be customized to meet the specific needs and requirements of FBOs.

-The key merits of the prefabricated steel buildings made by Rapidset Buildings is their precision, strength, speed of delivery, ease of assembly and cost saving benefits.
+The key merits of the prefabricated steel buildings made by Rapidset Buildings are their precision, strength, speed of delivery, ease of assembly and cost-saving benefits.
 These benefits are just ideal for FBOs wishing to avoid prolonged disruptions in their activities due to a lack of proper building structures at their airport of operation.